openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 **ZeroCarbonBritain Methodology**

-Useful technical background covering many different aspects of the ZeroCarbonBritain scenario can be found in the methodology papers, including assumptions around space heating demand reduction, changes in travel distances and how the renewable supply datasets where constructed for offshore & onshore wind, solar and other sources.
+Useful technical background covering many different aspects of the ZeroCarbonBritain scenario can be found in the methodology papers, including assumptions around space heating demand reduction, changes in travel distances and how the renewable supply datasets were constructed for offshore & onshore wind, solar and other sources.

 - [Power Down](http://zerocarbonbritain.com/images/pdfs/Power%20Down%20Methodology%202%207%2013.pdf)
 - [Renewable Supply](http://zerocarbonbritain.com/images/pdfs/Renewable%20Energy%20Supply%20Methodology.pdf)